Skip to content

 • Flexible: Swap adapters without modifying code

-• Extensible: Implement custom gRPC adapters for your specific needs
+• Extensible: Implement custom gRPC adapters for any logic you need

 flowchart TB